 In the past two and a half years, I have expended a great deal of effort towards my new career–ESOL Teacher.
 When I started teaching in September of 2015, I knew very little about teaching English.
 I worked very hard to network with other teachers, observe their lessons, ask questions, and take copious notes.
 I started a Master’s Degree in Teaching English to Speakers of Other Languages, and many nights and weekends were spent reading, on our online classroom, or in class, an hour and a half away.

 I’ve learned a tremendous amount in a short time, but it’s taken a lot of effort.
 At first, that effort didn’t really pay off.
 I had two students in my school and was scared I would be stuck with just a few hours of work per week for all my efforts.
-In fact, at the end of my first year of teaching, when I looked at my salary, I was depressed because it was just a little above half what I used to make as the (part-time) Marketing Manager of an opera company.
+In fact, at the end of my first year of teaching, when I looked at my salary, I was frustrated because it was just a little above half what I used to make as the (part-time) Director of Marketing of an opera company.

 At the end of my second year teaching, I started teaching at another district, and my income doubled.
 So did my effort.
 I had a commute.
 I had to learn how to teach a newcomer student with very little English.